© Canva

 For some (this editor, for example) the cold jelly is an absolute deal-breaker.
 For others, and there are many, it is quite a delicacy.

 Quetschentaart, one of the classics of Luxembourgish baking.
 The simple fruit tart is a traditional autumn treat, and you’ll find it at bakeries across the country at this time of year.
-Damson tart is made with “Quetschen”, which translates into damson, but it’s not really exactly the same.
+Admittedly, other fruit on tarts is also very popular in Luxembourg.
+After all, pretty much everything tastes better when served on flaky pastry.